In this Article

 The Depo shot suppresses ovulation by increasing the level of progesterone in the body.
 As a result, it can cause temporary infertility for up to 2 years.
 Once all the progesterone in the body is eliminated, your fertility will return, and your body will resume ovulating and menstruating.
 Many women tend to resume their regular monthly cycle 5 months after their last Depo injections.
 However, it may take up to 22 months for some women to regain their fertility post the last injection.

-Another aspect which comes into play with regard to fertility is the weight of the woman.
-It appears that fertility returns more quickly in women who weigh less than those who are overweight.
+Another aspect that comes into play with regards to fertility is the weight of the woman.
+It appears that fertility returns more quickly in women of healthy weight (i.e., in accordance with their height and health conditions) than those who are overweight.
 Also, it doesn’t matter whether you’ve used the Depo-Provera shot for about 6 months or even for a couple of years; your fertility will most likely return in the same time period, in both cases.

 Things You Can Do to Get Pregnant Fast After Stopping the Depo Shot